1985 Greek constitutional crisis: Vote eligibility of the acting president

-The opposition raised the issue of whether Alevras could participate in the parliamentary vote for his successor, requesting to be precluded from the presidential vote and his deputy rights while acting president.
-Specifically, the Constitution of 1975 states that the president's office is incompatible with any other office (Article 30).
-Constitutional scholars supported this viewpoint.
-Specifically, academic Nikolaos Saripolos believed that only the Constituent Assembly could determine whether Alevras could vote.
-PASOK argued that there was no explicit provision in the constitution, so this issue should be resolved in the Parliament; an opinion from Grigorios Kasimatis and friend of Papandreou.
-Ultimately, the PASOK-dominated parliament decided to allow it, with New Democracy deputies leaving the chamber.
-PASOK deputy Agamemnon Koutsogiorgas later argued in Parliament that the issue raised by constitutional scholars on Alevras' ineligibility to vote due to Article 30 in the Constitution applies only to elected presidents and therefore does not apply to Alevras.
+The opposition questioned whether Alevras could participate in the parliamentary vote for his successor, requesting to be precluded from the presidential vote and his deputy rights while acting president.
+The Constitution of 1975 states the president's office is incompatible with any other office (Article 30).
+Constitutional scholars supported this view.
+Academic Nikolaos Saripolos said only the Constituent Assembly could determine whether Alevras could vote.
+PASOK said there was no explicit provision in the constitution, so this issue should be resolved in Parliament, an opinion from Grigorios Kasimatis, a friend of Papandreou.
+Ultimately, the PASOK-dominated parliament decided to allow the vote, and New Democracy deputies vacated the chamber.
+PASOK deputy Agamemnon Koutsogiorgas later said in Parliament the issue raised by constitutional scholars on Alevras' ineligibility to vote due to Article 30 in the Constitution applies only to elected presidents, and therefore did not apply to Alevras.

 Parliamentary votes for president and colored ballots

-According to the Constitution of 1975, up to three rounds of a parliamentary vote were permitted for presidential candidates; the first two rounds required more than 200 votes out of 300 members of parliament, and in the third round, 180 votes out of 300.
-If all three rounds failed, then new elections would be held.
-Papandreou could only rely upon approximately 164 MPs (he had expelled six PASOK MPs for criticizing him since 1981), 13 MPs from the KKE, and five independent MPs (about 182).
-The first two rounds failed to elect Sartzetakis as president, which took place on 17 and 23 March.
+According to the Constitution of 1975, up to three rounds of a parliamentary vote were permitted for presidential candidates; the first two rounds required more than 200 votes out of 300 MPs, and in the third round, 180 votes out of 300.
+If all three rounds failed, new elections would be held.
+Papandreou, who since 1981 had expelled six PASOK MPs for criticizing him, could only rely upon approximately 164 MPs; 13 MPs from the KKE, and five independent MPs (about 182).
+The first two rounds, which took place on 17 and 23 March, failed to elect Sartzetakis as president.
 The elections were carried out in conditions of high political tension; at one point, a New Democracy deputy momentarily grabbed the ballot box.

-Like in the previous rounds, in the third round on 29 March, colored ballots (in blue color for Sartzetakis) and semi-transparent envelopes were used.
-New Democracy chairman Mitsotakis accused Papandreou of violating constitutional principle of secret ballot (Article 32), by forcing his deputies to cast their vote with colored ballots.
-However, Mitsotakis' concern was dismissed because PASOK controlled the majority in the Parliament.
-Mitsotakis and Papandreou ended up having a verbal confrontation.
-Mitsotakis claimed Papandreou had no respect for the Parliament, and Papandreou responded, with Mitsotakis' role in the Iouliana in mind, that the latter was the last person entitled to speak about respect.
+As in the previous rounds, in the third round on 29 March, colored ballots in blue for Sartzetakis and semi-transparent envelopes were used.
+New Democracy chairman Mitsotakis accused Papandreou of violating the constitutional principle of secret ballot (Article 32), by forcing his deputies to cast their vote with colored ballots.
+However, Mitsotakis' concern was dismissed in Parliament.
+Mitsotakis and Papandreou argued verbally; Mitsotakis said Papandreou had no respect for the Parliament, and Papandreou responded by invoking Mitsotakis' role in the Iouliana and said Mitsotakis was the last person entitled to speak about respect.
 Despite vigorous protests from the opposition, PASOK members used colored ballots under strict surveillance to spot potential defectors.
-Outside the building of the Parliament, PASOK supporters were chanting.
+PASOK supporters chanted outside the Parliament building.

-Sartzetakis was voted president with a decisive vote from Alevras since Papandreou's party suffered the defection of two MPs, who Papandreou accused of taking bribes from Mitsotakis' party.
-Mitsotakis considered the vote illegal and claimed that if New Democracy won the elections, Sartzetakis would not be president by bringing the legality of the process to Council of State (Συμβούλιο Επικρατείας), further deepening the constitutional crisis.
+Sartzetakis was voted president with a decisive vote from Alevras because two MPs from Papandreou's party, whom Papandreou accused of taking bribes from Mitsotakis' party, defected.
+Mitsotakis considered the vote illegal and said that if New Democracy won the elections, Sartzetakis would not be president, by bringing the legality of the process to the Council of State (Συμβούλιο Επικρατείας), further deepening the constitutional crisis.